altninja/bennysim/README.md

 - [ ] Sales conversions curve
 - [ ] User signup curve

+Priority 4 - Certifiers Sim
+- [ ] Seed genesis group of certifiers
+- [ ] 0.1% chance new certifier each turn
+- [ ] Product prices between $25 and $100
+- [ ] Sales go to affiliate
+- [ ] KEY deposit for interaction?
+- [ ] Escrow?

-Priority 4 - Improvements / Nice To Have
+Priority 5 - Improvements / Nice To Have
 - [ ] KEY as an agent model
 - [ ] ESCROW and DEPOSIT as agent models?
 - [ ] Split main sim file into smaller files